ctaylor133/vmware/README.md

 # vmware

-Currently running and hosting these playbooks from an CentOS 7.5 VM - running on my Work Laptop.
+Currently running and hosting these playbooks from a CentOS 7.5 VM - running on my Work Laptop.

 Update /etc/ansible/hosts with the vCenter ip address